5 High Yielding Herbs for Your Medicinal Garden

 Grow these 5 high-producing herbs in your garden.

-These herbs are not only easy to grow but also have higher yields, meaning your harvests will be enough to fill your apothecary after one growing season.
+These herbs are not only easy to grow but also have higher yields, meaning I was able to harvest enough to fill my apothecary after one growing season.

 Calendula